Remyuu/manim_video_FFT/video_script/C_script.md

 ```
 Add the integral sign on f(t)e^.. to complete the formula.
 ```
-This simply meams finding some *Center of Mass* of the wound-up graph.
+Taking the integral over the two terms meams finding some *Center of Mass* of the wound-up graph.
 ```
 circumscribe the whole formula, meanwhile, show the CoM.
 ```
+that is we imagine the curve has some mass and we want to find the mass center.

 So as we change our winding frequency, i.e. for different k, we may get different CoM.
 ```
 Change k animation, slowly